shenyaojin/fibeRIS/README.md

 pip install -e .
 ```

+If you want to use `moose` extension, please check this [Note](https://shenyaojin.github.io/theory/fiberis-setup/).

 ## Core Packages

 `fibeRIS` is organized into several key packages that work together to support a comprehensive data processing and simulation workflow.